djessich/cookbook-pyload/README.md

 ### pyload_service

 Creates a service configuration for an instance of Pyload to run using the appropriate init system.
+Some required properties, such as the instance version, are determined by the corresponding `pyload_install` resource of this instance.

 #### Actions